Mary, mother of Jesus: Ministry of Jesus

 Mary was present when, at her suggestion, Jesus worked his first miracle during a wedding at Cana by turning water into wine.
-Subsequently, there are events when Mary is present along with James, Joseph, Simon, and Judas, called Jesus' brothers, and unnamed sisters.
-Following Jerome, the Church Fathers interpreted the words translated as "brother" and "sister" as referring to close relatives.
+Subsequently, there are events when Mary is mentioned along with the Jesus' brothers.
+According to Epiphanius, Origen and Eusebius, these "brothers" would be sons of Joseph from a previous marriage.
+This view is still the official position of the Eastern Orthodox churches.
+Following Jerome, those would be actually Jesus' cousins, children of Mary's sister.
+This remains the official Roman Catholic position.
+For Helvidius, those would be full siblings of Jesus, born to Mary and Joseph after the firstborn Jesus.
+This has been the most common Protestant position.

 The hagiography of Mary and the Holy Family can be contrasted with other material in the Gospels.
-These references include an incident which can be interpreted as Jesus rejecting his family in the New Testament: "And his mother and his brothers arrived, and standing outside, they sent in a message asking for him […] And looking at those who sat in a circle around him, Jesus said, 'These are my mother and my brothers.
+These references include an incident which can be interpreted as Jesus rejecting his family in the New Testament: "And his mother and his brothers arrived, and standing outside, they sent in a message asking for him ...
+And looking at those who sat in a circle around him, Jesus said, 'These are my mother and my brothers.
 Whoever does the will of God is my brother, and sister, and mother'."

 Mary is also depicted as being present in a group of women at the crucifixion standing near the disciple whom Jesus loved along with Mary of Clopas and Mary Magdalene, to which list Matthew 27:56 adds "the mother of the sons of Zebedee", presumably the Salome mentioned in Mark 15:40.

 After the Ascension of Jesus

-In Acts 1:12-26, especially verse 14, Mary is the only one other than the eleven apostles to be mentioned by name who abode in the upper room, when they returned from Mount Olivet.
+In Acts 1:12–26, especially verse 14, Mary is the only one other than the eleven apostles to be mentioned by name who abode in the upper room, when they returned from Mount Olivet.
 Her presence with the apostles during the Pentecost is not explicit, although it has been held as a fact by Christian tradition.

 From this time, she disappears from the biblical accounts, although it is held by Catholics that she is again portrayed as the heavenly woman in the Book of Revelation.

 Her death is not recorded in the scriptures, but Orthodox tradition, tolerated also by Catholics, has her first dying a natural death, known as the Dormition of Mary, and then, soon after, her body itself also being assumed (taken bodily) into Heaven.
 Belief in the corporeal assumption of Mary is a dogma of the Catholic Church, in the Latin and Eastern Catholic Churches alike, and is believed as well by the Eastern Orthodox Church, the Oriental Orthodox Church, and parts of the Anglican Communion and Continuing Anglican movement.